consortium/ADA/README.rst

 ADA Infrastructure
 ==================

-A FOSS R&D software project for 'publishing microservices and infrastructure automation' as a consortium lead by TIB – German National Library of Science and Technology
+A FOSS R&D software project for 'publishing microservices and infrastructure automation' as a consortium lead by TIB – German National Library of Science and Technology.
+Consortium partners are: Endocode, Le-tex, Fidus Writer, and Vivliostyle.

 Gitter https://gitter.im/consortium